Rikarin/Trinix/README.md

 # Licence #
 Still working on it but this OS is now opensource for non-commercial use.
-Please don't redistribute source code of this OS.
-You can modify only for personal use or development.
+Please don't redistribute modified source code of this OS.
+You can modify it only for personal or development use.